mzfshark/Loterias/README.md

 ### How to Play

 1. **Select Your Numbers**: Choose between 15 and 20 numbers from a pool of 25 possible numbers.
 2. **Purchase a Ticket**: The ticket price is dynamically calculated based on the number of chosen numbers.
-The base price is 1 ONE token per ticket.
+The base price is (tbd) token per ticket.
 3. **Wait for the Draw**: Draws occur every 4 days, and the winning numbers are generated using Chainlink VRF.
 4. **Match to Win**: Your ticket is evaluated based on how many of your chosen numbers match the winning numbers.
 5. **Claim Your Prize**: If your numbers match enough of the winning numbers, you can claim your prize directly from the smart contract.